Figure skating

 Figure skating is a sport in which individuals, pairs, or groups perform on figure skates on ice.
-It was the first winter sport to be included in the Olympic Games, when contested at the 1908 Olympics in London.
-The Olympic disciplines are men's singles, women's singles, pair skating, and ice dance; the four individual disciplines are also combined into a team event, first included in the Winter Olympics in 2014.
+It was the first winter sport to be included in the Olympic Games, with its introduction occurring at the 1908 Olympics in London.
+The Olympic disciplines are men's singles, women's singles, pair skating, and ice dance; the four individual disciplines are also combined into a team event, which was first included in the Winter Olympics in 2014.
 The non-Olympic disciplines include synchronized skating, Theater on Ice, and four skating.
 From intermediate through senior-level competition, skaters generally perform two programs (the short program and the free skate), which, depending on the discipline, may include spins, jumps, moves in the field, lifts, throw jumps, death spirals, and other elements or moves.

 Figure skaters compete at various levels from beginner up to the Olympic level (senior) at local, regional, sectional, national, and international competitions.
 The International Skating Union (ISU) regulates international figure skating judging and competitions.
 These include the Winter Olympics, the World Championships, the World Junior Championships, the European Championships, the Four Continents Championships, the Grand Prix series (senior and junior), and the ISU Challenger Series.

 The sport is also associated with show business.
 Major competitions generally conclude with exhibition galas, in which the top skaters from each discipline perform non-competitive programs.
 Many skaters, both during and after their competitive careers, also skate in ice shows, which run during the competitive season and the off-season.

 Terminology

 The term "professional" in skating refers not to skill level but competitive status.
 Figure skaters competing at the highest levels of international competition are not "professional" skaters.
-They are sometimes referred to as amateurs, though some earn money.
+They are sometimes referred to as amateurs, even though some earn money.
 Professional skaters include those who have lost their ISU eligibility and those who perform only in shows.
 They may also include former Olympic and World champions who have ended their competitive career, as well as skaters with little or no international competitive experience.
 In addition to performing in ice shows, professional skaters often compete in professional competitions, which are held throughout the world, each with its own format and rules.

-In languages other than English, Japanese, Korean, Chinese, Italian, Polish and Russian, figure skating is usually referred to by a name that translates as "artistic skating".
+The term "figure skating" is an English language term; the sport is called Eiskunstlauf in German and patinage artistique in French.